burrt/burrt.github.io/README.md

 # My website

-My personal website I've created using Jekyll and Github Pages!
-It can be viewed at [here](https://burrt.github.io/).
+My personal website I've created using Jekyll and Github Pages - it can be viewed [here!](https://burrt.github.io/)

 ## Cloning